How Secured Credit Cards Help to Build a Good Credit Score

 Most reputable banks will report both a secured and unsecured credit card balance and payment history to the three major credit bureaus.
 This is a question you need to ask before signing up for the card.

 After a period of about a year, the card issuer will often convert a secured card to unsecured, either returning your deposit or applying it to your balance.
-This is when the card really starts to help your credit.
+This is when the card starts to help your credit.

 Credit scores take many factors into account, including payment history, amounts owed, and credit history length.
 Here’s a breakdown of your credit score from MyFICO: